This story is by Mark Shields and won an honorable mention in our 2020 Fall Writing Contest. You can find all the writing contest stories here.

 “Should I initiate the construction?”
 Ima asked.
 “Or is there anything you would change first?”

 Josh swung the axe down hard and removed the last of the branches from the trunk.
 He shaved off the bark and declared it a victory for the day.
 He sat down on the tree, picked up his canteen, and took a long, satisfied drink.
 He had about an hour of sunlight left.
 Just enough time to get dinner started and clean up before it was too dark to maneuver around the campsite.

 “Did you accomplish what you wanted to today, Josh?”
 Ima asked.
-Her voice came from a small, metallic box labelled “Infinity Machine Assistant.”
+Her voice came from a small, metallic box labeled “Infinity Machine Assistant.”

 “I didn’t get quite as far as I wanted to, but it was a great day,” Josh said smiling, sweat dripping from the tip of his nose.
 He looked at the half-finished cabin and the pine logs rolled into a pile next to it.
 His own simple design was taking shape and the final product was easy to visualize now.
 It wasn’t beautiful, but it was enough.
 It was his.
 “Probably the best day I’ve had in years.”